jorgeassis/spatialAutocorrelation/README.md

 ## Spatial Autocorrelation

-R Pipelines to reduce the spatial autocorrelation in Species Distribution Models
+R Pipelines to reduce the spatial autocorrelation in Species Distribution Models.

 ### Dependences